Just like us, trees need more than a once-and-done checkup with the doctor.

 Water your tree when it’s dry and manage its nutrients.

-Inspect the leaves, bark and trunk for obvious pest and disease issues.
+Inspect the leaves, bark, and trunk for obvious pest and disease issues.

-Thanks to your plant health care program:
+Benefits of a plant health care program:

 You’ve provided all the ingredients to grow a healthy tree.

 Now, your birch tree is less likely to be attacked by a pest like the bronze birch borer that favors stressed, weakened trees.
-In this case, you can skip the cost of bronze birch borer treatments.

 You get to enjoy trees’ continual, cost-saving benefits.

-At Davey, each plant health care program is personalized for the specific trees, plants and troubles in your yard.
+At Davey, each plant health care program is personalized for the specific trees, plants, and troubles in your yard.

 From coast to coast, Davey’s plant health care specialists found five tree care truths that impact all species of trees.
 Get the full scoop in this plant health care infographic.